xverse-engine/XV3DGS-UEPlugin/README.md

 <img src="Media/image/a2.png" width="800" />

-Choose your own gaussian model file (in .ply format), then it will then be converted and loaded into your Content Browser as a blueprint.
+Choose your Gaussian model file (in .ply format), then it will then be converted and loaded into your Content Browser as a blueprint.

 <img src="Media/image/a3.png" width="800" />

-Drag the blueprint into Level Viewport and you can see your gaussian scene.
+Drag the blueprint into Level Viewport and you can see your Gaussian scene.

 <img src="Media/image/a4.png" width="800" />

 ## Feature introduction

 ### RTS (Rotation, Translation, Scaling) Transform
-Select the 3D-GS asset and dragged into the scene. then you can the Transform.
+Select the 3D-GS asset and drag it into the scene. then you can the Transform.

 <img src="Media/image/FA0.png" width="800" />

-You can also select an 3D-GS actor in the level viewport and transfore them using GIZMO.
+You can also select a 3D-GS actor in the level viewport and transform it using GIZMO.

 <img src="Media/image/a6.gif" width="800" />